WHO I AM

 My name is Pieta Tilborghs, and I am Tilborghs Translations.
-I am a translator and transcreator (and a sporadic copywriter) and live with my husband, Maurice, and our cat of the eternally surprised face, Lotje, in the picturesque city of Tilburg.
+I am a translator and transcreator (and a sporadic copywriter) and live with my husband and our cat of the eternally surprised face, Lotje, in the picturesque town of Bladel.

-From my home office in our 1920s house, I translate from English to my native Dutch, as it is spoken in the Netherlands.
+From my home office, I translate from English to my native Dutch, as it is spoken in the Netherlands.

 You’ll find my full education and employment history on LinkedIn.
 Please feel free to add me as a connection – gezellig!

 I learned the tricks of the translation trade at the School of Translation and Interpreting (Vertaalacademie or VAC) in Maastricht from 2007 to 2011.
 During my studies, I learned that translation truly is a specific skill that not everyone is cut out for when it comes to making it your profession.
 At the academy, I learned to translate according to the “rules of the craft”.
 The program offered a nice balance between theory and practice, and as a brand-new graduate with a cum-laude diploma in hand, I landed my first translation job immediately.

 There is no shortage of translators (and translation agencies) offering superior quality within an absurdly tight deadline.
 Sure, some press releases are truly urgent, but real quality takes time.
 I am a firm believer in the concept that a translation is so much better if you can set it aside for a little while.
 This absolutely applies to creative work: it needs at least one night to “marinate”, and preferably two.
 I can guarantee your texts will be cooked to perfection.